parsabsh/linux-notes/README.md

 ### test command

-Earlier we talked about the difference between bash and other languages in conditional term.
+Earlier we talked about the difference between bash and other languages in conditional terms.

-Now if we want to use the `True/False` structure for `if-statements`, linux has provided us with a useful tool which returns `exit code 0` if `True`, and `exit code 1` if `False`.
+Now if we want to use the `True/False` structure for `if-statements`, Linux has provided us with a useful tool that returns `exit code 0` if `True`, and `exit code 1` if `False`.
 This tool is the `test` command.

 ```bash
 test conditions